Tonchin Ramen (屯ちん) was started by a ramen-loving truck driver in 1993. His aim was to create an original and tasty tonkotsu ramen brand in Tokyo.

 In their “Tokyo tonkotsu ramen”, rich shoyu (soy sauce) from Chiba is used to draw out umami from a carefully nurtured tonkotsu (pork bone) broth.

-This long-cooked broth is pork, chicken (momiji / chicken feet, too) various vegetables, kelp, and katsuobushi (bonito fish flakes).
+This long-cooked broth consists of pork, chicken (momiji / chicken feet, too) various vegetables, kelp, and katsuobushi (bonito fish flakes).

 The end result is a creamy, delicious flavor.
 But there’s also a gentleness to it, along with a pleasant aroma.
 There’s even a hint of spice.